GRACeFUL-project/DSL-WP/2016-06/agenda.md

 Within the GRACeFUL "stack" the focus of the work sprint is on DSL and upwards (towards Deltares, Radboud, Fraunhofer, etc. = WP2-3-4).
-We should also have another meeting focused on the CFP conenction (the GRACeFUL stack from DSL downwards) in the autumn (WP4-5).
+We should also have another meeting focused on the CFP connection (the [GRACeFUL stack](https://www.graceful-project.eu/project-overview/methodology/) from DSL downwards) in the autumn (WP4-5).

 ## Aims